 The Department of Education issued changes to Title IX regulations on May 6.
 The new regulations will impact how universities investigate and handle sexual harassment and assault cases.
 The Office for Civil Rights reviewed more than 120,000 public comments and surveys to finalize the revised law, called “The Final Rule.”

 These changes, which give accused students more rights, include only requiring schools to investigate sexual harassment that occurred on campus, allowing for the cross-examination of both survivors and perpetrators, changing the standard for preponderance of evidence and requiring institutions to provide live hearings.

-In an interview with The News-Letter, incoming Sexual Assault Resource Unit (SARU) Co-Director Padmini Balaji noted that many policies in The Final Rule, such as replacing the preponderance of evidence standard with the standard of clear and convincing evidence when establishing the burden of proof, are known to intimidate survivors and aid perpetrators.
+In an interview with The News-Letter, incoming Sexual Assault Resource Unit (SARU) Co-Director Padmini Balaji noted that many policies in The Final Rule, such as allowing institutions the choice of replacing the preponderance of evidence standard with the standard of clear and convincing evidence when establishing the burden of proof, are known to intimidate survivors and aid perpetrators.
 SARU is a student group that seeks to dismantle rape culture and support survivors of sexual violence.

 “It creates a culture where sexual harassment and assault are less likely to be held accountable and people are much less likely to be held accountable for their actions,” Balaji said.

 Regarding how Hopkins handles sexual assault cases in the future, Interim Assistant Vice Provost and Title IX Coordinator Linda Boyd and Interim Vice Provost for Institutional Equity Joy Gaslevic of the Office of Institutional Equity (OIE) stated that the University intends to uphold its previous standards of treatment in an email to The News-Letter.